zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 the content when the *read()* method is called.

-We know we want to make our pictures, song, and videos, displayable, playable, printable, and shareable.
+We know we want to make our pictures, song, and videos, displayable, playable, and shareable.
 Rather than create classes, let's create interfaces that declare methods associated with each action.

 ```java